averbis/IRuta/README.md

 2. Install Python3 with its package manager pip.

 3. Once Python is installed, you will need to install the jupyter requirements.
+Download the [jupyter_requirements.txt](https://github.com/averbis/IRuta/blob/main/jupyter_requirements.txt) from this repository first, navigate to the download directory and open a terminal.
 It is recommended to install everything into a [virtual environment](https://docs.python.org/3/library/venv.html) by running the following commands:

     ```bash
     # 1. Navigate to the IRuta directory